odoo/odoo/doc/howtos/rdtraining/firstui.rst

 The ``state`` will be used later on for several UI enhancements.

-Now that we have able to interact with the UI thanks to the default views, the next step is
+Now that we have are to interact with the UI thanks to the default views, the next step is
 obvious: we want to define :ref:`our own views <howto/rdtraining/basicviews>`.